 Refusal of access to medical records will occur in the following circumstances:

-- If the individual requesting access is someone other than the patient to which the record refers, with the exception being the legal guardian of a minor, unless written consent is obtained from the patient naming the specific designated individual or third party.
+- If the individual requesting access is someone other than the patient to which the record refers, with the exception being the legal guardian of a minor, unless written consent is obtained from the patient naming the specifically designated individual or third party.

 - If the information could reasonably endanger the mental or physical health or safety of the patient to which the record refers, or any other individual. -